c0ntinua/dual-number-fourier-series-go/README.md

 The frequencies are real numbers, however, and not just natural numbers (this is easily changed.)

-Thanks to the lovely simplicity of Go, you can read off instructions for steering the live curve-fitting from input.go.
+If you want to try it, you can read off instructions from input.go.